nhsd-a2si/docs-uec-appts/_pages/scope/ucs_booking.md

 * The booking Consumer **must** present an appropriate warning message to the user, indicating the specific service requirements
 * The booking Consumer **must** allow the referral to be sent when a booking is made, the service requirements having been met
 * The user **must** be allowed to select an alternative service
+*	Sufficient information around the booking with booking only services **should** be persisted to support the reporting requirements

 ## Authentication